winitzki/scall/tutorial/programming_dhall.md

 Another way to see that `∀` always denotes types is to try writing an expression `∀(x : Text) → "${x}..."`.
 Dhall will reject that expression with the error message `"Invalid function output"`.
 The expression `∀(x : Text) → something2` must be a type of a function, and `something2` must be the output type of that function.
-So, `something2` must be a type, not a `Text` value.
+So, `something2` must be a type and cannot be a `Text` value.

 While the symbol `∀` denotes types, the symbol `λ` (equivalently the backslash, `\`) denotes _functions themselves_, that is, _values_ of some function type.